Healthy Recipe Alternatives Help Cut Calories

 For even more ingredient substitutions enter the words “ingredient substitutions” or “food substitutions” into an internet search engine.
 An ingredient may not substitute well in some recipes and it is usually best to swap no more than 1 or 2 ingredients in most recipes, especially baked goods.

 Increasing fiber with your meals gradually, will increase satiety and aid in eating less.
 Some ideas for increasing fiber include:

-- Substitute beans (cannellini, kidney, pinto or black beans) for up to one-half or all of the meat or poultry in entrees such as chili or tacos.
+- Substitute beans (cannelini, kidney, pinto or black beans) for up to one-half or all of the meat or poultry in entrees such as chili or tacos.

 - Prepare potatoes with skins and encourage the consumption of potato skins, which are high in fiber.

-- Add fruits such as chopped apples with skin, raisins, craisins or chopped prunes to oatmeal, cookies, cakes and breads.
+- Add fruits such as chopped apples with skin, raisins, dried cranberries or chopped prunes to oatmeal, cookies, cakes and breads.

 - Use oatmeal rather than white bread crumbs as an extender in meatloaf or meatballs.